mhausenblas/container-networking/container.md

 ## Single host

-For all below exercise you'll be ssing [this Katacoda playground](https://katacoda.com/courses/docker/playground).
+For all below (single host) exercises you'll be using [this Katacoda playground](https://katacoda.com/courses/docker/playground).

 Check what is there by default: